Updated: Mar 2

 When I boarded the train, I was surprised at how empty it was.
 I nearly had the run of the coach class car I was seated in.
 I selected a vacant foursome arrangement of seats on the right side of the car, set up camp so to speak, and settled in for the ride.
 I could see that sleeping would be a challenge, since the seats did not recline.
 Mercifully the arm rest between the seats did raise and create more horizontal space for me.
 It was only a blessing to me insofar as I did not have to share a row with another passenger.
 This was an inconvenience I was willing to endure for the sake of saving money and making the journey possible.
 That first night was the most difficult for me.
 I struggled to find a comfortable position to sleep in and managed only to sleep in one-hour intervals.
 Fortunately, I was still young enough to willingly adapt to awkward scenarios.
 As the nights went by on the train, I found it easier and easier to fall asleep in my coach seat and feel somewhat rested.

-As the train pulled out of the station that afternoon eastbound for Jasper, Alberta, I felt a powerful sense of irrevocable commitment that was both thrilling and terrifying.
+As the train pulled out of the station that afternoon eastbound for Jasper, Alberta, I felt a keen sense of irrevocable commitment that was both thrilling and terrifying.
 There would be no easy way to turn back; I was in it for the long haul.
 Nothing short of disaster could halt the forward movement of this great journey.
 And though I felt some trepidation at the thought of traveling so far, for so long, completely alone, miles from the comfort of my home, I was filled with the burning anticipation of the places I would see and people I would meet and the new experiences that awaited me down the line.

 The British Columbia Interior